neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

             Note left of View: Workflow continues for selecting experiment type = Single Crystal Note left of View: handle_field_values_update is triggered

 #.
-This describes the sequence of events happening among M-V-P when Experiment parameters are updated in order to see a new plot : handle_field_values_update()
+This describes the sequence of events happening among M-V-P when CrosshairWidget parameters are updated in order to see a new plot : handle_field_values_update()

     * Valid Status with Replot: